-Air in worm farms is very necessary otherwise an anaerobic stink will soon inform you that all is not well in the state of Denmark.
+Air in worm farms is very necessary otherwise a stink will soon inform you that all is not well in the state of Denmark.
 Worse, the temperature will rise and they'll be crawling out of your container.

-Worms are aerobic creatures, just like us; they need oxygen to exist.
-With not enough air near the bottom of the container, they won't delve deep into the feedstock and then it will rot and smell.
+Worms are aerobic creatures just like us; they need oxygen to exist.
+With not enough air near the bottom of the container, they won't delve deep into the feedstock and then it will rot and start to smell.

-To prevent this problem it's important in the first instance to add plenty of friable material.
-Various authorities recommend the use of cardboard in worm farms; it also raises the carbon content which is important for the critters.
-However, I'm reluctant to do that because of the chemicals used in the manufacture.
+To prevent this problem it is important in the first instance to add plenty of friable material.
+Various authorities recommend the use of cardboard in worm farms.

-Our solution is to add the outer leaves of cabbages, the roots and stems too, that have been roughly chopped up with a garden spade; they are plentiful here, but any coarse organic material from the garden would do.
+Our solution is to add the outer leaves of cabbages and corn; the roots and stems too.
+Chop them roughly with a spade.
+They are plentiful here but any coarse organic material from the garden would do.

 Air in worm farms can be helped by regular tossing of the contents of the container.

-In particular, look for any areas where the material is compacted; gently tossing it will help prevent any anaerobic bacteria from flourishing.
+In particular look for any areas where the material is compacted; gently tossing it will help prevent anaerobic bacteria from flourishing.

-Remember that the worms can be injured; don't use a garden spade that would cut some of them in half and kill them; you won't end up with two living wrigglies, but one dead one.
+Remember that the worms can be injured; do not use a garden spade that would cut some of them in half and kill them.
+You will not end up with two living wrigglies, but one dead critter.

 Having said all this, the worms are amazingly tolerant provided you use a modicum of common sense.
-The material mustn't be too dry, nor should it be flooded with rainwater; a proper roof and drainage at the bottom is important.
+The material must not be too dry, nor should it be flooded with rainwater; a proper roof and drainage at the bottom is important.

-I took the photograph at the top of this page; in retrospect it appears to be too wet, but the worms are obviously flourishing despite it.
+I took the photograph at the top of this page; in retrospect it appears to be too damp, but the worms are obviously flourishing despite that.

-Growing broad beans (also known as favas) is important to me, in part for the vegetable protein but also for the L-dopa they provide for the tremor in my hand.
+Growing broad beans, also known as favas is important to me; in part for the vegetable protein but also for the dopamine they provide for the tremor in my hand.
 Since using leachate from our well-aired worm farms, the plants grow to over six foot tall.
 No inorganic fertiliser is necessary.

-But if they start to stink, firstly remove the leachate more regularly, and secondly think about more air in worm farms.
+But if they start to stink, firstly remove the leachate more regularly and secondly think about sufficient air in worm farms.

 Another way to get more air to the bottom of your container is to use cardboard in worm farms; it acts as a bulking agent.

-Both the leachate and the vermicast have greatly improved the quality of our vegetables; getting your garden soil ready is a long slow process that can be greatly enhanced with the use of worm farms.
+Both the leachate and the vermi-cast have greatly improved the quality of our vegetables; getting your garden soil ready is a long, slow process that can be greatly enhanced by the use of worm farms.

-Few things will kill your worms faster than becoming water logged.
-If there's heavy rain expected, it would be wise to cover the farms with a tarpaulin so that the worms still have plenty of air.
+Few things will kill your worms faster than becoming water-logged.
+If there is heavy rain expected, it would be wise to cover the farms with a tarpaulin so that the worms still have plenty of air.

 56 Groenekloof Rd,